tor-gu/njmunicipalities/README.md

 #### County list

 For convenience, this package also includes a table of counties and their GEOIDS.
-There have been no changes to counties from 2000 to 2021.
+There have been no changes to New Jersey counties from 2000 to 2021.

 ``` r
 # County list